Photo by Dietmar Rabich

 Price: €400–3,000/night | Location: Keizersgracht 384, Jordaan

-The Dylan is the finest hotel in Amsterdam — the extraordinary 17th-century canal house complex (the hotel occupies multiple interconnected canal houses on the Keizersgracht — the “Emperor’s Canal,” the second ring canal and the most prestigious address in Amsterdam’s historic core), the extraordinary Vinkeles restaurant (1 Michelin star — the finest hotel restaurant in Amsterdam, the extraordinary former bakehouse converted to the most atmospheric restaurant in the city, the extraordinary bread oven still visible), and the extraordinary service of a 40-room property.
+The Dylan is the finest hotel in Amsterdam — a complex of interconnected 17th-century canal houses on the Keizersgracht (the “Emperor’s Canal,” the second ring canal and the most prestigious address in Amsterdam’s historic core).
+Vinkeles, the hotel restaurant, holds 1 Michelin star — hotel dining in Amsterdam gets no better — a former bakehouse converted into the most atmospheric restaurant in the city, with the original bread oven still visible.
+And at 40 rooms, the service is genuinely personal.

-The best rooms: The canal-facing rooms in the Woonhuis (the main building) with the extraordinary Keizersgracht view — the most beautiful canal view available from any Amsterdam hotel room.
+The best rooms: The canal-facing rooms in the Woonhuis (the main building), looking straight onto the Keizersgracht — the most beautiful canal view available from any Amsterdam hotel room.

 The Pulitzer Amsterdam — 25 Houses